Please ensure Javascript is enabled for purposes of website accessibility

 If the court agrees with the creditor, it will issue a judgment stating that you legally owe them a specific amount.
 This amount can include what you originally owed and additional charges like interest, court, and attorney fees.

 Getting a judgment against you in a debt lawsuit is a serious matter.
-It means you must legally pay the money back within a certain timeframe.
+It means you must legally pay the money back within a specific timeframe.
 If you don’t, the judgment creditor can take further steps to get the money from you.
 This may include garnishing your wages or freezing your bank account.
-An unpaid debt like a judgment can also harm your credit score.
-Poor credit can make it harder to borrow money, rent an apartment, or even get certain jobs in the future.
+An unpaid debt, like a judgment, can also harm your credit score.
+Poor credit can make it harder to borrow money, rent an apartment, or even get specific jobs in the future.

 How a Judgment Happens